1985 Fresno State Bulldogs football team

 The 1985 Fresno State Bulldogs football team represented California State University, Fresno as a member of the Pacific Coast Athletic Association (PCAA) during the 1985 NCAA Division I-A football season.
 Led by eighth-year head coach Jim Sweeney, Fresno State compiled an overall record of 11–0–1 with a mark of 7–0 in conference play, winning the PCAA title.
 The Bulldogs played their home games at Bulldog Stadium in Fresno, California.

 Fresno State earned their second NCAA Division I-A postseason bowl game berth in 1985.
 They played the 20th ranked, Mid-American Conference (MAC) champion Bowling Green in the fifth annual California Bowl at Bulldog Stadium on December 18, winning 51–7.

 Schedule

 Team players in the NFL

-No Fresno State Bulldogs were selected in the 1986 NFL Draft.

-The following finished their college career in 1985, were not drafted, but played in the NFL.
+No Fresno State Bulldogs were selected in the 1986 NFL draft. he following finished their college career in 1985, were not drafted, but played in the NFL.